 ‘Now the Festival of Unleavened Bread called the Passover was approaching, and the chief priests and the Teachers of the Law were looking for some way to get rid of Jesus, for they were afraid of the people.
 Then Satan entered Judas, called Iscariot, one of the twelve, and Judas went to the chief priests and the officials of the Temple guard and discussed with them how he might betray Jesus.
 They were delighted and agreed to give him money.
 He consented and watched for an opportunity to hand Jesus over to them when no crowd was present.’Luke 22:1-6, NIV

-Jesus is fully aware that this is what's happening but he has another priority at this point and that is to share together the Passover meal, which we call the Last Supper.
-This is the story that's going to unfold before us today.
-This is a very well-known event in the life of Jesus and has many different levels of significance, some of which we'll look at in this episode, and then we'll find further meaning in these events in subsequent episodes.
+Jesus is fully aware that this is what is happening but he has another priority at this point and that is to share together the Passover meal, which we call the Last Supper.
+This is a very well-known event in the life of Jesus and has many different levels of significance, some of which we will look at in this episode, and then we will find further meaning in these events in subsequent episodes.
 Let's read the first part of our passage Luke 22:7 - 13.

 ‘Then came the day of Unleavened Bread on which the Passover lamb had to be sacrificed.
 Jesus sent Peter and John saying “Go and make preparations for us to eat the Passover” ”Where do you want us to prepare for it?” they asked.
 He replied, “As you enter the city, a man carrying a jar of water will meet you.
 Follow him to the house that he enters and say to the owner of the house, ‘the teacher asks where is the guest room, where I may eat the Passover with my disciples’.
 He will show you a large room upstairs, all furnished.
 Make preparations there.”
 They left and found things just as Jesus had told them, so they prepared the Passover.’Luke 22:7-13, NIV

-We've already discussed a little about the Passover festival but I want to give more detail to that now, so that we can understand the event that is taking place here and particularly the meal that the two disciples are preparing.
+We have already discussed a little about the Passover festival but I want to give more detail now, so that we can understand the event that is taking place here and particularly the meal that the two disciples are preparing.
 There were three major religious festivals, or feasts, every year in Judaism.
-These took place in Jerusalem and the first one every year in March or April was the Passover.
+These took place in Jerusalem and the first one, every year in March or April, was the Passover.
 The second one, in May or June, was Pentecost, and then, in September or October, was the feast of Tabernacles.
-We've actually seen an example of Jesus coming to the feast of Tabernacles in Series 8, Episode 1, as recorded in John's Gospel.
+We have actually seen an example of Jesus coming to the feast of Tabernacles in Series 8, Episode 1, as recorded in John's Gospel.
 Jews from all over the country, and around the surrounding nations, often came in large numbers to these festivals.
 They were the gathering point of their religion, and they were events that people really wanted to get to but it was a big effort.
-If you came from Galilee, this could be a week or two of your year taken up, if you include the travelling as well as the actual event which lasted quite a number of days.
+If you came from Galilee, this could be a week or two of your year taken up - if you include the travelling as well as the actual event which lasted quite a number of days.
 Each festival had a particular theme and the theme of the Passover was the exodus, or the escape, of the Israelites from Egypt in the Old Testament in the time when they were enslaved in Egypt, working as bonded labourers for the Egyptian pharaoh.
 They escape miraculously.
-It's the miraculous escape that is celebrated in the feast of the Passover.
+It is the miraculous escape that is celebrated in the feast of the Passover.
 Pentecost and Tabernacles celebrated other aspects of the life of ancient Israel.

 ‘Take care of them until the 14th day of the month, when all the members of the community of Israel must slaughter them at twilight.
 Then they are to take some of the blood and put it on the sides and tops of the door-frames of the houses where they eat the lambs.
 That same night, they are to eat the meat roasted over the fire, along with bitter herbs and bread made without yeast.
 Do not eat the meat raw or boiled in water, but roast it over a fire with the head and legs and internal organs.
 Do not leave any of it till morning.
 If some is left till morning, you must burn it.
 This is how you are you to eat it - with your cloak tucked into your belt, your sandals on your feet and your staff in your hand.
 Eat in haste - it is the Lord's Passover.
 On that same night I'll pass through Egypt and strike down every firstborn of both people and animals, and I'll bring judgement on the gods of Egypt.
 I am the Lord.
 The blood will be a sign for you on the houses where you are and when I see the blood, I will pass over you.
 No destructive plague will touch you when I strike Egypt.
 This is a day you are to commemorate for the generations to come, you shall celebrate it as a festival to the Lord, a lasting ordinance.’Exodus 12:6-14, NIV

 The Jews tried to capture some of these events in the Passover feast.
-On the very first occasion the sacrifice of the animal and the blood of the animal put on the door-frames, was a sign of God's grace and God's protection for them from the judgement that was coming on Egypt, and they were to be spared.
-They were to eat the lamb and to eat with it bitter herbs and bread made without yeast.
+On the very first occasion after the sacrifice of the animal the blood of the animal was put on the door-frames, as a sign of God's grace and God's protection for them from the judgement that was coming on Egypt; they were to be spared.
+They were to eat the lamb with bitter herbs and bread made without yeast.
 All the food in the Passover meal was significant.
 Lamb was the sacrificial animal, the bitter herbs indicated the bitterness and the suffering of their stay in Egypt.
 The bread made without any yeast or leaven was bread made in haste, in preparation for quick departure.
-They were to eat with their shoes on, with their cloaks on, with their sticks or staffs ready to go, and they had to escape at the moment that God called them to go.
+They were to eat with their shoes and cloaks on, with their sticks or staffs ready to go, and they had to escape at the moment that God called them to go.
 It was a huge event in the life of ancient Israel.
 It was remembered with great devotion and appreciation at the Passover feast.
 The interesting thing is that unlike other festivals, the central event was actually a family meal.
 The lamb was slaughtered and by the time of Jesus, the lamb would be slaughtered in the Temple, then brought back to the home or the place where people were staying.
 Then there would be a family meal, presided over by the father, or the head of the family.
-With all these different ingredients in the meal, and some other ingredients which the Jews had added in over time - but which aren't mentioned here - and the story of the first Passover would be told during the meal, with several cups of wine in celebration and in remembrance.
-That's the event that we're talking about - a Passover meal.
-We call it the Last Supper because it was on the last night of Jesus's life on earth, before he was crucified the following day.
+With all these different ingredients in the meal, and some other ingredients which the Jews had added in over time - but which aren't mentioned here.
+The story of the first Passover would be told during the meal, with several cups of wine in celebration and in remembrance.
+That is the event that we are talking about - a Passover meal.
+We call it the Last Supper because it was on the last night of Jesus' life on earth, before he was crucified the following day.

 Preparation for Passover

-Having looked at the exodus events, now let's think about the actual events of the preparation of this particular Passover meal.
-The question was where was Jesus going to have the meal; he was going to have it in the city.
+Having looked at the exodus events, now let us think about the actual events of the preparation of this particular Passover meal.
+The question was where was Jesus going to have the meal?
+He was going to have it in the city.
 He sent Peter and John on this surprising mission to find the place.
-They were to meet a man carrying water which was unusual - usually women carried water - and he guided them to this place.
+They were to meet a man carrying water - which was unusual as usually women carried water - and he guided them to the place.
 It was a miraculous series of circumstances.
-Jesus had obviously prepared something, and he made it clear to Peter and John at the last minute but there is a degree of privacy and secrecy about this because Jesus doesn't want the authorities to discover the place of the Last Supper because it's such an important event for him to have with his disciples, and so he doesn't tell any of the disciples where it's going to be and he gives this coded message to Peter and John.
-They found the venue and then they have a lot of work to do.
-They had to prepare for the meal.
+Jesus had obviously prepared something, and he made it clear to Peter and John at the last minute but there is a degree of privacy and secrecy about this because Jesus doesn't want the authorities to discover the place of the Last Supper because it is such an important event for him to have with his disciples.
+So he doesn't tell any of the disciples where it is going to be and gives this coded message to Peter and John.
+They found the venue and then they had a lot of work to do to prepare for the meal.
 That meant going to buy food, prepare food, prepare the table, prepare the layout, prepare the crockery and the cutlery and all the furnishings, so that the meal was ready.
 They had a busy day on that Thursday.
 They were doing the work that would be done to prepare a very large family meal and then all the rest of the disciples came with Jesus.